oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 ## Combining --bundle-create and --bundle-apply

-As already mentioned [before](#building-with-bundles) it is possible to create new bundles based on existing ones.
+As already mentioned [before](#building-with-bundles), it is possible to create new bundles based on existing ones.
 The `--bundle-apply` help text has a simple example.
 A more interesting example arises if an existing bundle is used create a bundle that builds a PGO-optimized version of the original application.

 Let's again use assume we already built the `micronaut-data-jdbc-repository` example into a bundle named `micronautguide.nib`.
-To produce to a PGO optimized variant of that bundle we first have to build a variant of the image that generates PGO profiling information during image runtime that we can use later:
+To produce to a PGO optimized variant of that bundle, we first have to build a variant of the image that generates PGO profiling information during image runtime that we can use later:

 ```text